Who We Are

 Prior to joining Reach Higher, he served in a variety of positions as a political appointee in the Obama Administration, including Chief Transformation Officer at the U.S. Department of Interior’s Bureau of Indian Education and Special Advisor to U.S. Secretary of Education Arne Duncan.
 In his time at the U.S. Department of Education, he played a lead role in the creation of presidential Executive Order 13592, Improving American Indian and Alaska Native Educational Opportunities and Strengthening Tribal Colleges and Universities, as well as the U.S. Department of Education Green Ribbon Schools program which honors secondary and postsecondary institutions for achievements in sustainability, health and wellness, and the reduction of environmental impact.

-Don has also volunteered extensively for the Obama, Clinton and Biden presidential campaigns in Virginia and Pennsylvania.
-He also spent four years as an attorney representing public school districts and before federal state courts and administrative agencies.
-He also provided legal counsel on special education, student discipline, free speech, and student records.
+He also worked for several years as an attorney representing public school districts and before federal state courts and administrative agencies.
 Prior to his legal career, he was a high school English teacher and coach for three years at a school in suburban Philadelphia.